Scottsdale Fashion Square

 Scottsdale Fashion Square is an upscale luxury shopping mall located in the downtown area of Scottsdale, Arizona, United States.
 It is the largest shopping mall in the state, with approximately 2 e6sqft of retail space, and is among the top 30 largest malls in the country.
 The mall features Macy's, Dick's Sporting Goods, Dillard's, Nordstrom and Neiman Marcus, in addition to a 14-screen Harkins Theatres.

 It has consistently been one of the most profitable malls in the United States, being ranked in 2016 as the second highest sales per square foot mall in the country, and as of 2016, it was ranked in the top 25 most visited malls in the country by Travel + Leisure magazine.
 The mall is located on the northwest corner of Scottsdale Road and Camelback Road in Scottsdale, Arizona, and has been owned by Westcor, a subsidiary of Macerich, since 2002.
+As of 2025, Scottsdale Fashion Square has been ranked No. 6 in the United States in the “Best Mall” category by USA Today’s 10Best Readers’ Choice Awards.

 History

 During the 1930s and 1940s, the land which would become the Scottsdale Fashion Square was too far from the established Scottsdale and Phoenix business areas to be considered valuable.
 A Ryan-Evans drug store was the only retail establishment on the site.
 During the 1940s the 40-acre site was purchased by Harry Lenart.
 In the 1950s the land was used for a rodeo stadium before he began to plan for a small shopping center.
 In 1959, the center opened consisting of four stores in addition to the existing drug store: a grocery store, barber shop, liquor store, and camera store.
 In 1960 a steakhouse, built by Joe Hunt Sr. was added.

 Scottsdale Fashion Square was originally built as a three-story open-air structure in 1961.
 The structure was designed by Edward L. Varney Associates, and built by Kitchell Contractors.
 It was anchored by two local Phoenix stores, department store Goldwater's and supermarket AJ Bayless.
 At the time, the primary competitor was the Los Arcos Mall, a fully enclosed mall built in 1969, also located in Scottsdale.
 Its early financial success led to an expansion of the west-side of the mall in 1974, which nearly doubled the square-footage of the mall.
 This expansion also added an additional department store, Diamond's, to the northern section of the mall.

 In 1977, a competing mall, the fully enclosed Camelview Plaza, was built just west of Scottsdale Fashion Square, on the other side of North 70th Street.
 The competing mall was developed by Chicago business-man John F. Cuneo.
 Belli & Belli also of Chicago were the architects of the new mall.
 Camelview Plaza boasted Los Angeles department store Bullock's and Sakowitz.
 The shopping center also included a Harkins Camelview Theatre on an outparcel.